pranjalv123/ASTRID/README.md

     ASTRID -i <input gene trees> -o <output species tree>

-to run ASTRID with the BME criterion in FastME, with SPR local search (if the distance matrix is complete) or with BioNJ* (if the distance matrix is incomplete).
+to run ASTRID with the BME criterion in FastME, with SPR local search (if the distance matrix is complete), first completing the tree with UPGMA* if needed.

 More command-line options: